 (A.B.N.
-33 051 775 556) ordinary shares in the form of instalment receipts
+33 051 775 556)

+467,785,111 ordinary shares in the form of instalment receipts

-The Commonwealth of Australia (the "Commonwealth") is offering 2,150,000,000 shares of Telstra Corporation Limited ("Telstra") in a global offering (the "Global Offering").
+The Commonwealth of Australia (the "Commonwealth") is offering 3,693,955,817 shares of Telstra Corporation Limited ("Telstra") in a global offering (the "Global Offering").
 This Institutional Offering Memorandum relates to an offering of shares to qualified institutional buyers in the United States in reliance on the exemption from registration under the US Securities Act of 1933, as amended (the "Securities Act") afforded by Rule 144A ("Rule 144A") thereunder (the "US Offering"), and to institutional investors in the rest of the world (excluding Australia, New Zealand and Japan) in reliance on Regulation S under the Securities Act ("Regulation S") (the "ROW Offering" and, together with the US Offering, the "International Offering").
 The ROW Offering also includes an offer to investors in Japan via a "public offering without listing", or "POWL", under a Japanese Prospectus.
-The Global Offering includes an offering by the Commonwealth of shares by way of a general public offering to retail and institutional investors in Australia and New Zealand (the "Australian Offering").
-The retail component of the Australian Offering is referred to as the "Retail Offering", the institutional component of the Australian Offering is referred to as the "Australian Institutional Offering" and the International Offering and the Australian Institutional Offering are referred to collectively as the "Institutional Offering".
+The Global Offering includes an offering by the Commonwealth of 3,226,170,706 shares by way of a general public offering to retail and institutional investors in Australia and New Zealand (the "Australian Offering").
+The retail component of the Australian Offering is referred to as the "Retail Offering", the institutional component of the Australian Offering is referred to as the "Australian Institutional Offering are referred to collectively as the "Institutional Offering".

 Purchasers of the shares must pay for them in two instalments.
 Payment of the shares will be in Australian dollars.
 The first instalment is due on or before closing of the Global Offering and the final instalment is due on or before 29 May 2008 (Sydney time).
 Purchasers may prepay the final instalment before its due date.
-After payment of the first instalment, purchasers will receive instalment receipts.
-After payment of the final instalment, purchasers will receive shares.
+After payment of the first instalment, purchasers will receive shares.

 Telstra is admitted to the official list of the Australian Stock Exchange ("ASX") and the ordinary shares of Telstra are quoted on the ASX and the New Zealand Stock Exchange ("NZSX").
-On 6 October 2006, the closing sale price of the shares on the ASX was A\$3.83 per share.
+On 17 November 2006, the closing sale price of the shares on the ASX was A\$3.75 per share.
 The trading symbol for shares quoted on the ASX and the NZSX is "TLS".
-Application will be made for the instalment receipts and shares to be approved for official quotation on the ASX.
+Application has been made for the instalment receipts and shares to be approved for official quotation on the ASX.
 Application has been made for the instalment receipts and shares to be approved for official quotation on the NZSX.

-The offer size may be increased to the extent and in the circumstances described in this Institutional Offering Memorandum.
-In addition, the Commonwealth has granted an option to the Joint Global Coordinators to purchase up to an additional shares, representing up to 15% of the ultimate offer size, to cover over-allotments, if any (the "Over-allotment Option").
+The Commonwealth has granted an option to the Joint Global Coordinators to purchase up to an additional 554,093,373 shares, representing up to 15% of the offer size, to cover over-allotments, if any (the "Over-allotment Option").
 The Over-allotment Option is exercisable within 30 days from the commencement of trading of the instalment receipts on the ASX.